bhavrish/Flixer/README.md

 The following **additional** features are implemented:

-- [] List anything else that you can get done to improve the app functionality!
-I
+- [ ] List anything else that you can get done to improve the app functionality!
+I could improve my application by adding trailers for all the movies.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):